 Meanwhile, Wilbanks’ body was apparently conveyed back to Searcy County, Arkansas for burial at Bear Creek Cemetery.
 He was evidently interred with his second wife Nancy White Wilbanks and near his deceased daughters Louisa Wilbanks Treadwell and Mary Wilbanks Bohannon.

-Lewis H Wilbanks was living in the household of James Monroe Jordan in Earlboro, Pottawatomie County, Oklahoma Territory according to the 1900 census.
+Lewis H Wilbanks was living in the household of James Monroe Jordan in Earlboro, Pottawatomie County, Oklahoma Territory according to the 1900 census, where his relationship to Jordan was recorded as “partner,” most likely meaning a business partner.
 James Jordan was the father-in-law of Ezekiel Alexander, who married Minnie Jordan in Searcy County, Arkansas in October 1900.

 Find A Grave has a photograph on Edgar Wilbanks’ memorial of a grave marker that appears to be for his wife, Nancy.
 The marker mentions Edgar in the context of calling Nancy “wife of Edgar…” but does include his birth and death dates.
-Because of the context, it’s not certain that Edgar was actually buried in Bear Creek Cemetery.
+Because of the context and lack of any other supporting evidence, it’s not certain that Edgar was actually buried in Bear Creek Cemetery.

 Ancestry.com.
 Oklahoma, Wills and Probate Records, 1801-2008 [database on-line].
 Provo, UT, USA: Ancestry.com Operations, Inc., 2015.